odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 A "route" is a URL path that can be mapped to a specific handler.
 Such a handler can be a simple function or an invokable class.
-Under the hood Slim uses the `nikic/FastRoute` package but it also adds some nice features for routing names, groups and middlewares etc.
+Under the hood Slim uses the `nikic/FastRoute` package, but it also adds some nice features for routing names, groups and middlewares etc.

-The routes will be defined in plain PHP files.
+The application routes will be defined in plain PHP files.

-Create a file for all routes `config/routes.php` and copy/paste this content:
+Create a file `config/routes.php` and copy/paste this content:

 ```php
 <?php